Skip to main content

 Ah, young seekers, gather round.
 You are on the cusp of understanding something profound, something that, if you grasp it, will change the way you see the world forever.
 So, listen closely, for this isn't the kind of wisdom you find in your textbooks, but something much older, deeper, and more powerful.

 Imagine life as an ancient theater where the same timeless drama has unfolded since the beginning of time.
 But here's the secret: it’s always the same play, always the same drama, though the faces of the actors change.
-The characters' names shift with every generation, and the costumes are different, but the story, the themes, and the struggles are all the same.
+The characters' names change with every generation, and the costumes are different, but the story, themes, and struggles remain the same.
 Birth, death, love, hate, joy, sorrow, victory, defeat… on and on.
 The drama doesn’t end.
 It never truly does.

 Now, in this world, in this third-dimensional existence, we live caught between the forces of duality—the dance of opposites.
 Right and wrong, light and dark, success and failure, pleasure and pain.
 These forces create a kind of vibration, like waves on the surface of a pond.
 You can feel and see them, but you are not the waves.
 You are something deeper, something beyond all of this.